lbw798/collegiate-combat/README.md

 ## Coming Soon

-An executible game availaible through browser rather than tedious downloads/installation and instructions for start up
+An executable game available through browser rather than tedious downloads/installation and instructions for start up

 ## Author